 - a.
-Whether the Department imposed Specific Conditions on the State's FFY 2021 IDEA Part B grant award and those Specific Conditions are in effect at the time of the 2022 determination, and the number of years for which the State's Part B grant award has been subject to Specific Conditions; and - b.
-Whether there are any findings of noncompliance identified in FFY 2018 or earlier by either the Department or the State that the State has not yet corrected.
+Whether OSEP imposed programmatic Specific Conditions on the State's FFY 2022 IDEA Part B grant award and those Specific Conditions are in effect at the time of the 2023 determination, and the number of years for which the State's Part B grant award has been subject to programmatic Specific Conditions; and - b.
+Whether there are any findings of noncompliance identified in FFY 2019 or earlier by the State that the State has not yet corrected.